pazrg/Salvamento_Maritimo/README.md

 # Salvamento_Maritimo

-This is an angular js project for SASEMAR (also nown as Salvamento Maritimo).
+This is an angular js project for SASEMAR (also known as Salvamento Maritimo).
 This project was developed in 10 days, so it has a lot bugs to be resolved.

 It was initially developed with OpenLayers but finally chosen Leaflet instead